 There are also proactive treatments, procedures, and prophylactics (like vaccines, flea and tick medication, heartworm prevention, and dental cleanings) that can help keep your pet from getting sick in the future.
 These tend to save you money in the long run, since reactive treatments are usually more expensive than proactive ones.

 Wellness exams also allow your veterinarian to monitor your pet’s diet, their physical activity, their weight, and more.
-But keep in mind that not all treatments that promote your pet’s health will be covered by your pet health insurance.
+But keep in mind that not all treatments that promote your pet’s health will be covered by your pet insurance.

-What do pet wellness plans not cover?
+What do pet preventative plans not cover?

 Is preventative care important for pet insurance?